comiluv/p5js-repo/README.md

 ## rectcirclecol

 rectangle to circle collision thing while trying to mix different approaches to handling rectangle to circle collision detection

+## linear regression and polynomial regression with tensorflow

+using tensorflow.js for fun